maxhbr/LDBcollector/docs/source/permissions.md

 Hermine uses permissions according to the following rules:

-*  the special permissions `cube.change_release_sbom` is used for uploading releases SBOM.
+*  the special permissions `cube.change_release_bom` is used for uploading releases SBOM.
 * `cube.view_release` gives access to a release summary, SBOM (view and export), validation state and obligations.
 * `cube.view_*`, `cube.add_*`, and `cube.change_*` are used for other views.